altocodenl/tagaway/readme.md

 --------------
 - small tasks
    - **server/client: set location**
-   - server: 404 errors on get piv or tag piv that is currently being uploaded (the id comes from an alreadyUploaded: true); 1) add temporary piv entry with {pendingUpload: true} (then delete it when you're done); 2) modify hasAccess function to wait for all piv entries that have a pending status and bail after 5 seconds
    - server/config: fix google drive import
    - Test hoop from US: check latency, then check if we can do HTTPS with two IPs to the same domain.
 Also check whether that IP would be normally preferred on the Americas.
    - server: process to review unsupported formats, invalid pivs and errored mp4 conversions